 Close to the Guard Bungalow, but outside the fence on the track, was an attap ‘Shed’ for troops, a Cookhouse and a Washhouse.

 It don’t know when this Guard Bungalow was abandoned, but I do know that it was still in use in 1919.

-The Guardroom, built in the early 20th Century, is located at the Fort gate.
-Prior to that, there was a Guard Bungalow on Mount Siloso behind the present Guardroom.
-A figure of a soldier on duty can be seen outside the door of the Guardroom, carrying his rifle at the ‘Port’.
-In reality, he probably would have been at the gates, and would most likely be standing at ease with his rifle resting butt on floor.
+The figure of a soldier on duty is holding his rifle at the ‘Port’.
+In reality, he probably would have been at the gates, and in a Sentry Box.
+He would normally be standing at ease with his rifle resting butt on the floor.

-The photo above shows a Mark II Martini Henry Artillery Carbine.
-This weapon was found in one of the blocks at the Parade Square on Sentosa during Renovations.
+This particular weapon was found in one of the blocks at the Parade Square on Sentosa during Renovations.
 Someone must have been Court-Martialled for losing this.

 Most likely just before the turn of the 20th Century, when fort was being upgraded, a building was constructed by the road leading from the pier into the fort.
 This building became accommodation for 18 RE (Royal Engineers), presumably the men who operated the Submarine Mining Establishment.
 In later years, the building became Officers’ Shelter.
 The date of transition into the fort’s Guardroom is uncertain, but quite probably during the major work in the 1930s.